Tontonjo/joix/README.md

 - Write an raspi OS lite image on your SD Card
 - Create a file named "ssh" in boot partition
 - Boot your raspberry and find his IP adress
-- SSH in your Pi with default logi: pi - raspberry
+- SSH in your Pi with default login: pi - raspberry
 - Execute thoses commands to start Joix Installation
 ```shell
 sudo wget -q https://raw.githubusercontent.com/Tontonjo/joix/main/pipostinstall.sh